Charles Bickford: Career

-Finding great success playing an array of character roles in films and later in television, Bickford quickly became highly sought-after; his burly frame and craggy, intense features, coupled with a gruff, powerful voice lent themselves to a wide variety of roles.
+Finding great success playing an array of character roles in films and later in television, Bickford quickly became highly sought after; his burly frame and craggy, intense features, coupled with a gruff, powerful voice lent themselves to a wide variety of roles.
 Most often, he played lovable father figures, stern businessmen, heavies, ship captains, or authority figures of some sort.
 During the 1940s, he was nominated three times for the Academy Award for Best Supporting Actor.
 He served as host of the 1950s television series The Man Behind the Badge.

 On April 16, 1958, Bickford appeared with Roger Smith in "The Daniel Barrister Story" on Wagon Train.
-In this first-season episode, Daniel Barrister, played by Bickford, objects to medical treatment for his wife, Jenny, the victim of a wagon accident.
-Meanwhile, Dr. Peter H. Culver, played by Smith, has successfully fought a smallpox epidemic in a nearby town.
-He is taken to the wagon train by scout Flint McCullough, portrayed by series regular Robert Horton, to treat Mrs. Barrister.
-Viewers never knew if Barrister yielded to allow Dr. Culver to treat Jenny.